58°F

 The brother of Las Vegas Review-Journal investigative reporter Jeff German spoke calmly on Wednesday, before a judge decided how long former Clark County Public Administrator Robert Telles will spend in prison until he is eligible for parole for killing the journalist.

-“We have a lot of anxiety about the future safety of our family, and the children of our family, if Robert Telles were to be released after just 20 years of incarceration,” Jay German told the judge, as he described how his family has coped with their loss for the past two years.
+“We have a lot of anxiety about the future safety of our family, and the children of our family, if Robert Telles were to be released after just 20 years of incarceration,” Jay German told the judge, as he described how his family has coped since the murder of the family’s leader.

 District Judge Michelle Leavitt sentenced Telles to 28 years to life in prison for killing German in September 2022 — the maximum sentence she could impose.
 Because Telles has spent two years in jail since his arrest, the earliest he could be released from prison is in 26 years, if he is granted parole.